 If you’re planning on travelling abroad this summer the chances are you will be flying from one of the UK’s main airports, such as Manchester, Birmingham, London Heathrow, Gatwick, Stansted, Luton or Edinburgh.

 There are a few options to consider when booking your airport parking, but the first thing to decide is whether you actually need to drive to the airport.
-Most UK airports have decent transport links, with train operators such as Virgin Trains and coach operators including National Express not only running regular services to the main UK airports, but also offering some pretty good travel discounts to boot.
+Most UK airports have decent transport links, with train operators such as Avanti West Coast and coach operators including National Express not only running regular services to the main UK airports but also offering some pretty good travel discounts to boot.

 But if you live a short drive from the airport then it might be a better option to book a taxi, as the fare could work out cheaper than the airport parking charges.
 But if you’re a family or a group, have babies or young children, are carrying several suitcases and carry-on bags, have baby luggage, including a buggy or two, or taking sporting equipment, such as golf clubs, then it’s probably going to make sense to travel to the airport by car and book airport parking.

 So, when is the best time to book your airport parking?
 What are the different kinds of airport parking and how do you know if your car will be safe?
 Our ultimate guide to airport parking will put you in the know and save you money.

 Airport parking prices can vary between the types of parking, the airport you are flying from and the month of the year (availability), so the golden rule is to book your airport parking early.
 Booking in advance should get you a much better price and generally the best advice is the earlier you book the better.

 It is always the most expensive if you just turn up, park and pay, so book first, even if it’s just before you begin your journey to the airport.